Apprenticeships

 What is an apprenticeship?

-At least 20% of your contracted hours will be spent in training and development, either with us at college, via online learning or even in your workplace.
-The rest of your time will be spent applying your skills and knowledge in your workplace, doing the job you have been employed to do.
+At least 20% of your contracted employment hours over the duration of your apprenticeship will be spent in training and development, either with us at college, via online learning or even in your workplace.
+The rest of your time will be spent applying your skills and knowledge in your workplace, doing the job you have been employed (and paid!) to do.

 Apprenticeships Are Good For Business